alitourani/computational-intelligence-class-9801/23-perceptron-logic-issues/README.md

-# Team Members:
-Names (Student Numbers)

 # Project Title:
 Implementation of a Perceptron Neural Network to Solve Logical Issues

+## Team Members:
+Names (Student Numbers)

-# Descreption:
+## Descreption:
 To be Defined